 Your protest will be received in good faith and will not impact your involvement in future bids.

-Fraud, corruption, misconduct
+Fraud, corruption, and other misconduct

 Your report should contain as much information as possible to enable an investigation of the complaint and include